spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 * Contains:
   * a cube moving across a server boundary, with a gameplay ability granted to it which takes 4 seconds to complete.
   * a player with a gameplay ability granted to it which takes 4 seconds to complete.
-* To setup the gym:
+* To test the gym:
-  * Configure the settings to launch 4 workers (see the load balancing notes above).
   * If it is working correctly the authority and authority intent of the cube can be seen to change as it moves across the floor, and the text "Uninitialized" hovering over the cube.
-* To test the gym:
   * Press "Q" to start the ability on the player.
   * Press "T" to start the ability on the cube.
   * The printing in the top-right should count from 1 to 5 over 4 seconds (and for the cube this is also visualized in the client).